Corey Seager Player Props: Rangers vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff is 15th in the league with a collective 8.7 strikeouts per nine innings.
+- The Red Sox pitching staff ranks 15th in MLB with a collective 8.7 strikeouts per nine innings.

-- Red Sox pitchers combine to rank 23rd in baseball in home runs surrendered (110 total, 1.3 per game).
+- Red Sox pitchers combine to give up 111 total home runs at a clip of 1.3 per game (to rank 23rd in the league).

-- Bernardino makes his first start of the season for the Red Sox.
+- Bello (5-5) gets the starting nod for the Red Sox in his 14th start of the season.
+He's put together a 3.08 ERA in 73 2/3 innings pitched, with 67 strikeouts.

-- The 31-year-old left-hander pitched in relief in his most recent outing this season, one of 23 appearances so far.
+- The righty last appeared on Thursday against the Miami Marlins, when he tossed seven innings, allowing one earned run while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.